jeiglsperger/Master-Thesis/README.md

     > Fake data in a Dataframe and performance measures.
 3. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
 4. Return to step 2.
-5. To test the similarity of the fake data to the real data just run the `test_samples_schachtschneider.ipynb` in a Jupyter Notebook.
+####Test the similarity of the fake data to the real data of DGW
+1. Just go to the DGW folder.
+2. Open the `test_samples.ipynb` or in a Jupyter Notebook.
+3. Import either `from evaluate_cashierdata` or `from evaluate_MonthlyMilkProduction` or `from evaluate_schachtschneider`
+4. Let it run.

     ```
     test_samples(database_name="default", print_data=True)